kurnito365/pacc-2024-v6/cloud_auth_quickstart.md

 <img src="images/sso_login_button.png" width="300"/>

-## 2. Ensure you have prefect installed
+## 2. Ensure you have Prefect installed

 Now that you've logged into the cloud UI, we need to set up your local dev environment so that you can author flows.